RealOrangeOne/theorangeone.net/content/posts/keepassxc-2.3-migration/index.md

     dd if=/dev/urandom of=keyfile.key bs=2048 count=1

-This generates a 2048-bit key file using the system's random number generator.
-This is perfectly secure enough to generate random numbers, but, I like to use something even more secure:
+This generates a 2048-bit key file using the system's random number generator which is perfectly secure enough to generate random numbers, but, I like to use something even more secure:

     head -c 65535 /dev/zero | openssl enc -aes-256-ctr -pass pass:"$(dd if=/dev/urandom bs=128 count=1 2>/dev/null | base64)" -nosalt  > keyfile.key

-[This](https://serverfault.com/a/714412) uses a mixture of OpenSSL, and the system's random number generator.
+[The above](https://serverfault.com/a/714412) uses a mixture of OpenSSL, and the system's random number generator.
 I don't exactly know what the command is doing, but it looks more complex, so that must mean it's more cryptographically secure, right?

 ### Install the new key
 To use the new key, you need to change the key file in the master key settings (Database > Change master key).
 Select the new key, and enter your current password, and apply.
 As this re-encrypts the database with a new master key, you can enter a new password here to change it.